The Kind

 is no example in the Bible of the subordination of a church to an organization

 outside of itself.
-Each particular church was absolutely independent in
+Each particular church was absolutely independent in the

-authority and control were concerned.
-Christ was its only head and lawgiver
+and control were concerned.
+Christ was its only head and lawgiver (Ephesians 1:21-23).
+No church delegated to

-to another body the right and function Christ committed to it.
+another body the right and function Christ committed to it.
 Since Christ

 left ecclesiastical affairs entirely in the hands of His churches (Ephesians 3:10, 21), it is safe to trust His